 Bike Scouts is a better way to connect with others, we are a global community for doing local good.
 We strive to become better inhabitants of the planet by being a better version of ourselves.
-We’re happy you can join us, feel free to explore the site and dive into the community!
+We’re happy you can join us, please Download the Membership Kit! and then dive into the community!

 By signing up you agree to receive the Bike Scouts monthly Spokesnation newsletter via email.